GregFee/Project/README.md

 3. A historgram is presented for each measurement category.
 4. A simple plot was made for each data category.
 5. Plots were constructed to show data catergories running concurrently
-6. Scatter plots are presented for the data catergories.
+6. A Scatter plot is presented for the data catergories.
 7. Box Plots were created to show distribution.

 **Iris Data Summary**